mae-llo/pouflons-calculator/README.md

 # pouflons-calculator

 Hackathon effort by applebabbles to quickly write a code that can easily calculate ARPG submissions for Pouflons.
+Currently live on [Vercel](https://pouflons-calculator.vercel.app/)
 Based largely on the following:

 - [Coin Guide](https://www.play.pouflons.com/info/coins)